niscy-eudiw/eudi-lib-jvm-rqes-csc-kt/README.md

 ## Overview

-This is a Kotlin library, targeting JVM, that supports the [Cloud Signature Consortium API (version 2)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) protocol.
+This is a Kotlin library, targeting Android, that supports the [Cloud Signature Consortium API (version 2)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) protocol.

+See [CHANGELOG.md](./CHANGELOG.md) for the latest updates.

 ## Implemented features